 Ejaculation can be considered premature when it occurs 30 seconds to 4 minutes into sex, depending on different cultures, countries and experts.
-However, it seems that most tend to agree that any sexual intercourse lasting less than 2 minutes can be considered premature ejaculation if it becomes a frequent problem.
+However, it seems that most tend to agree that any sexual intercourse lasting less than 2 minutes can be considered premature ejaculation.

 Behavioural techniques can help you delay orgasm.
 These include the start-and-stop method and the squeeze technique.

 A combination of these techniques along with sexual counselling and medication (either using an anaesthetic cream or an oral tablet) is recommended.

 Premature ejaculation is ejaculation that happens too soon for a man and his partner to enjoy sex.
 There are two types of premature ejaculation: lifelong (or primary) and acquired (or secondary).

 Lifelong PE starts early on, usually when you are a teenager experiencing first sexual contact.
 It is harder to treat and often has deeper psychological causes.
 Bad habits may also contribute (such as masturbating to ejaculate as fast as possible in order to avoid getting caught).

 Acquired PE happens later in life and is usually triggered by either psychological (stress or relationship issues) or physical causes (diabetes or high blood pressure).